Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Fractional Dynamics of Deep Learning

+where $\mathcal{L}$ is the population loss, $t$ is the timestep, $\gamma$ is the learning rate, and $\Sigma_{w_{t-1}}$ is a random vector (which we will assume in this work is an anisotropic Gaussian).
+This is what is generally referred to as a \textit{Langevin stochastic differential equation}.
+Systems governed by such SDEs have a displacement $R(t) \propto t^{\frac{1}{2}}$, meaning they diffuse like Brownian motion.

+However, most works which examine the weight dynamics don't agree with this model.
+It has been found that networks trained under SGD can behave super-diffusively early in training, becoming sub-diffusive as training continues \citep{chen2021anomalousdiffusiondynamicslearning}.
+Our experiments agree with this, finding that the displacement of neural network weights after long run times are described well by a power law like $R(t) \propto t^{\frac{1}{\nu}}$ for $\nu \geq 2$ \citep{BOUCHAUD1990127} (an example of which can be seen in figure \ref{fig:weight_movement}).
+Similarly, it has been observed that the weight movement of SGD (with momentum and weight decay) can have weight displacement that scales logarithmically like $R(t) \propto \ln t$ \citep{hoffer2018trainlongergeneralizebetter}.
+This behaviour cannot be captured by the traditional Langevin equation and requires the introduction of a \textit{subordination} term.
+Such non-Brownian diffusion is collectively referred to as \textit{anomalous diffusion}.

+To tackle this problem, we move into a formalism which is dual to the SDE picture, being the Fokker-Planck equation.
+Intuitively, the SDE picture describes the stochastic evolution of a single run while the Fokker-Planck equation is what describes the deterministic evolution of the probability distribution over parameter space over time determined by the SDE.

+We now give the Fokker-Planck equation (FPE) in weight space (that is, $\nabla = \nabla_w$): where $p$ is a probability density function (density of states), $D$ is the diffusion coefficient, $\gamma$ is a scalar (usually called friction), and $\mathcal{L}$ is a loss function which in a physical sense acts as a potential energy.

-To deal with this, one must introduce the \textit{(Caputo) fractional derivative operator}\cite{Diethelm2019} $\mathcal{D}^{\alpha}_t$ where $0<\alpha<1$ is a real number.
+While the standard FP equation describes the behaviour of standard Brownian motion, one can hande the sub-diffusive case by introducing the \textit{(Caputo) fractional derivative operator}\citep{Diethelm2019} $\mathcal{D}^{\alpha}_t$ where $0<\alpha<1$ is a real number.
 Letting $f$ be some arbitrary (differentiable) function of $t$ the Caputo fractional derivative operator is defined as